N1nt4nd0/PerfectCrud-demo/README.md

 ## How to Run

 1. Clone the repository.
-2. Set up reqired environment variables from application.yml.
+2. Set up required environment variables from application.yml.
 3. Run `./gradlew bootRun` or use your IDE to start the application.
 4. Access the API documentation at `/swagger-ui.html`.